Hazim-T/TicTacToe-Project/README.md

 ## Description

-Welcome to the Tic Tac Toe Game!
-This game is designed for two players and features an exciting twist with colored stones.
+This Tic-Tac-Toe game is played by two players and contains a twist in rules.
 Here are the rules and features of the game:

 ### Game Rules